jeffsikes/box464-lab-eleventy-spiderpig/README.md

 # Learning Lab
-## Eleventy Static Site Generator with API content
+## Eleventy with cached API content

+> Date Published: February 23, 2023

+> Prerequisite Skills: Basics of Eleventy; Markdown; Nunjuks

 This lab demonstrates how to utilize the @eleventy/eleventy-fetch plugin to retrieve data from an API into your Eleventy generated site.

 It will call the Marvel API, retrieve the most recent 75 comic book covers for a specific character, and display them on an HTML page.

-You can see our example here: [Peter Porker, the amazing Spider-Ham](https://spider-ham.box464.com).
+You can see the example here: [Peter Porker, the amazing Spider-Ham](https://spider-ham.box464.com).

-> Date Published: February 23, 2023

-> Prerequisite Skills: Basics of Eleventy; Markdown; Nunjuks

-Even if you don't have these pre-requisites, if you just want to download this project, change the comic book character, and see the results - you absolutely can.
+If you just want to download this project and see the results - you absolutely can if you know how to pull down a repository from GitHub.

+# Just show me the spider-pig!

 The following technologies are utilized for this build.
 All are open source or free tier.
 I'll walk through the installation of the Marvel Dev account.
 The others will be installed during the build.